-This course is a study of specialized radiographic procedures which utilize sterile techniques and/or specialized equipment.
-(It also includes basic concepts of pharmacology.)
+This course is a study of specialized radiographic procedures which utilize sterile techniques and/ or specialized equipment.
+(It also includes basic concepts of pharmacology and principles and procedures involved in radiographic positioning of the reproductive system.)
 Two hours lecture each week.
 Credit, two semester hours.
 (Prerequisite: RGT 2532 Radiographic Procedures III)